shipyardapp/Shipyard-Documentation/docs/reference/guardrails.md

 #### Time Between Retries

-After a failure, the amount of time before Shipyard will try to run the Vessel again.
+After a failure, the amount of time before Platform will try to run the Vessel again.
 By default, the platform will try "As Soon As Possible", but the delay can be set in increments of 5 minutes, with up to a 60 minute delay.

 #### Runtime Cutoff